AlonEirew/event-relation-resources/definitions.md

 1. 2018 Nobel prize for physics **goes to** Donna Strickland
 2. Prof. Strickland is **awarded** the Nobel prize for physics

-The event "goes to" in sentence (1) corefer with "awarded" event from sentence (2).
+The event "goes to" in sentence (1) corefer with the "awarded" event from sentence (2).

-*_Coreference resolution_* is the process of identifying and clustering together coreferring events whether within a single document or across a document collection.

 The Coreference relation is a symmetrical and transitive relation.